webhost/adaptivepayments-sdk-dotnet/README.md

 #### This Classic SDK is not actively supported and will be deprecated in the future.
 For full support on new integrations, please use the [PayPal .NET SDK](https://github.com/paypal/PayPal-NET-SDK)

+## TLSv1.2 Update
+> **The [PCIv3.1 DSS (PDF)](https://www.pcisecuritystandards.org/documents/PCI_DSS_v3-1.pdf) mandates (p.46) that TLSv1.0 be retired from service by June 30, 2016.
+All organizations that handle credit card information are required to comply with this standard.
+As part of this obligation, PayPal is updating its services to require TLSv1.2 for all HTTPS connections.
+[Click here](https://github.com/paypal/tls-update) for more information.**

+> A new `mode` has been created to test if your server/machine handles TLSv1.2 connections.
+Please use `security-test-sandbox` mode instead of `sandbox` to verify.
+You can return back to `sandbox` mode once you have verified.

 ---

 # PayPal Adaptive Payments Classic SDK for .NET